PaperPlaneSoftware/minimal-rest.g8/src/main/g8/README.md

 ## Check for dependency updates

-$name$ uses SemVer versioning to keep the project up-to-date with patch releases for it's dependencies.
+$name;format="space,snake"$ uses SemVer versioning to keep the project up-to-date with patch releases for it's dependencies.
 Minor and/or major releases are not automatically fetched so in order to check if there are any updates available the `sbt-updates` plugin has been installed.
 In order to check if any updates are available run the `dependencyUpdates` task in sbt.

 <br>